rayhog/aviator-jekyll-template/_documentation/overview.md

-  * Nodes are Graph data records that are entities in the graph, such as software version or hardware.
+  * Nodes are Graph data records that are entities in the graph, such as software version or hardware product.

-  * Nodes contain attributes, which provide data in key-value pairs such as `{product: Excel}` or `{manufacturer: Microsoft}`.
+  * Nodes contain one or more attributes, which provide data in key-value pairs such as `{product: Excel}` or `{manufacturer: Microsoft}`.

   * Nodes are connected by relationships that you use to query multiple nodes in a single query.